Skip to content

 • OAuth: Public repositories only: grants access to public repositories only.

-For more granular control, use GitHub App authentication.
+For more granular control than that, use GitHub App authentication.

 Note